lmcai/PhyloHerb/README.md

 - Johnson, M., Zaretskaya, I., Raytselis, Y., Merezhuk, Y., McGinnis, S., & Madden, T. L. (2008).
 NCBI BLAST: a better web interface.
 Nucleic acids research, 36(suppl_2), W5-W9.

-**Recent application examples**:

-Combined with the morphological and distribution data from herbarium specimens, this approach provides an unparalleled opportunity to study taxonomy, biogeography, and macroevolution.
-This pipeline has been tested in the Barbados Cherry family Malpighiaceae, Clusiaceae, and several groups of algae.
-PhyloHerb extracts ample data to resolve both recent radiations (e.g., *Bunchosia*, Malpighiaceae >135 sp within 10 Myr) and ancient divergences (e.g., red algea at hundreds of millions of years ago).

-- Marinho, Lucas C., et al. "Plastomes resolve generic limits within tribe Clusieae (Clusiaceae) and reveal the new genus Arawakia."
-Molecular phylogenetics and evolution 134 (2019): 142-151.

 ## Announcement :mega: :mega: :mega: